EMDR Might Help Adolescents Process Depression Due to Life Changes

 What Is EMDR?EMDR is one of the most effective treatments for PTSD.
 The process uses bilateral stimuli to activate and rebalance the brain, which increases the brain's ability to process information.
 Processing difficult memories in trauma is part of what causes negative symptoms.
 By stimulating the brain in addition to working through symptoms, the process helps alleviate symptoms and put haunting memories to rest.

 Did The Study Work?Using EMDR on the adolescents to aid in processing the negative memories they were experiencing brought about symptomatic improvement, the researchers explained.
 The effectiveness of EMDR in treating depression suggests that life transitions or stressful events could cause depression in adolescents.
 This, in turn, could be a contributor to the development of substance use disorders.
 Substance abuse is often a form of coping.
 For adolescents with untreated symptoms of mental health issues like depression, substance abuse is a way to escape challenging feelings .
 However, considering the suggestion that depression might be caused by stressful life adjustments, it might be that adolescents turn to drugs and alcohol to cope with their inability to cope with memories of how difficult things are for them at the time.

 Contact Stonewater Adolescent Recovery Center

 Recovery is possible for adolescents who have lost themselves in addiction.
-At Stonewater Recovery Center we work closely with each patient and their family to find hope, strength, and faith in recovery.
-We are proud of our clinical, family, and faith based approach to creating a new life through recovery.
-Call us today for more information on our residential programs for adolescents: 1-662-598-4214.
+At Stonewater Recovery Center, we work closely with each patient by providing residential addiction treatment for adolescents.
+We will help you find hope, strength, and faith in recovery.
+We are proud of our clinical, family, and faith-based approach to creating a new life through recovery.
+In addition to EMDR therapy, we also provide: